How to Begin a Career in Administration

 Typical Duties for a Job in Administration

-Within an office, it’s most likely that you’ll have set hours.
-If you’re working a 35-hour week, it’s likely that it will be 9-5 or something similar (perhaps 8-4).
 Within this role you’ll probably be working in a team that corresponds with several others.
-To ensure smooth communication, it’s important to keep on top of emails and consider categorising them according to subject, importance, or sender.
+To ensure a smooth workflow, it’s important to keep on top of emails and consider categorising them according to subject, importance, or sender.
+That’s where your communication skills come into play.
 While working through emails, your day will perhaps also consist of finding, recording, and reporting data, as well as the odd phone call to correlate different data sets.

 Sometimes administration is regarded as the less glamorous side of a company, however if you’re someone who loves organisation, thrives when trying to meet deadlines, and sees reward in a well-ordered filing system, you may very well be the ideal candidate.